Hirohito (1901-1989)

 Library of Congress

 Hirohito visited Britain while still crown prince and seems to have been deeply and favorably impressed.
-It is generally thought that he desired to turn Japan into a constitutional monarchy like Britain’s, but that his reluctance to intervene in politics kept him from confronting the Army when it began to establish a military dictatorship in Japan.
-He did not fully exercise his power as Emperor until Japan lay ruined, and only then intervened to insist that the government accept the Potsdam Declaration which ended the war.
+It is widely thought that he desired to turn Japan into a constitutional monarchy like that of Britain.
+However, the mental instability of Emperor Taisho had already significantly weakened the power of the Emperor.
+Meiji had participated actively in the discussion at Imperial Conferences, but Taisho was neither interested nor able to do so.
+By the time Hirohito became regent, it had become court protocol for the Emperor to remain silent at Imperial Conferences, with the Lord Keeper of the Privy Seal (the Emperor's closest adviser) speaking for the Throne.
+This may have contributed to Hirohito's reluctance to intervene in politics, which kept him from confronting the Army when it began to establish a military dictatorship in Japan.
+He did not fully exercise his theoretical powers as Emperor until Japan lay ruined, and only then intervened to insist that the government accept the Potsdam Declaration which ended the war.

 When I told the emperor that it would be a mistake to go to war, he would agree with me, but then he would listen to others and afterwards say that I shouldn't worry so much.
 He was slightly in favor of war and later on became more war-inclined ...
 As prime minister I had no authority over the army and could appeal [only] to the emperor.
 But the emperor became so much influenced by the military that I couldn't do anything about it.

-The weight of evidence is that the emperor was not the pacifist he was depicted to be by postwar apologists.
+The weight of evidence is that Hirohito was not the pacifist he was depicted to be by postwar apologists.
 His ambitions were aligned with those of the military, though he was himself cautious and frightened of the risks the military were taking.
 It is highly unlikely that he did not know of the biological warfare research being carried out in Manchuria, since two of his brothers were shown an Army film produced by Unit 731, yet he never spoke against the brutal policies of the Army before August 1945.
 His actions were those of a weak monarch whose chief concern was the preservation of the imperial house.
+Even the news that the Navy had initiated kamikaze tactics prompted only veiled criticism from the Emperor: "Was it necessary to go to this extreme?
+They certainly did a magnificent job" (Inoguchi et al. 1958)

 Hirohito maintained the image of a benign figurehead from shortly after the surrender through the remainder of his life.
 Neither he nor any of his closest relatives were ever tried or even seriously interrogated about their roles in the war, a deliberate policy decision on the part of MacArthur.
 After his death in 1989, and in accordance with long Japanese tradition, Hirohito became known in Japan by his regnal name, Showa, which means “Enlightened Peace.”
 The irony did not pass unremarked by Japan’s neighbors in East Asia.